Kevin Zeitler: Professional career

+Pre-draft

-Even though "not a nifty or nimble lineman", Zeitler was described as "a solid prospect with the ability to be used in a power running offense."
-Projected to be a second round selection, Zeitler was ranked No. 4 among guards available in the 2012 NFL Draft by Sports Illustrated.
-Zeitler himself expected to be a second-rounder, having scheduled a draft-party for Day 2 of the Draft, before being surprised by the Bengals' late first-round selection.
+Even though "not a nifty or nimble lineman", Zeitler was described as "a solid prospect with the ability to be used in a power running offense".
+Projected to be a second round selection, Zeitler was ranked No. 4 among guards available in the 2012 NFL draft by Sports Illustrated.

+Cincinnati Bengals

+Zeitler expected to be a second-rounder, having scheduled a draft-party for Day 2 of the Draft, before being surprised by the Cincinnati Bengals' late first-round selection.
 Zeitler was the eighth UW offensive lineman taken in the first round of an NFL draft since 1976, after Dennis Lick, Ray Snell, Paul Gruber, Aaron Gibson, Chris McIntosh, Joe Thomas, and Gabe Carimi.

-Cincinnati Bengals

 In his rookie season, Zeitler started all 16 games at right guard for the Bengals.
 He gave up only four sacks all season, and graded highest among Bengals linemen.
+He was named to the PFWA All-Rookie Team.

 In his five seasons with the Bengals, Zeitler started 71 of 72 games played at right guard.

 Cleveland Browns

 On March 9, 2017, Zeitler signed a five-year, $60 million contract with the Cleveland Browns, making him the highest paid guard in the NFL.
+He started all 32 games and played every offensive snap during his two seasons with the Browns.

 New York Giants

-On March 13, 2019, the Browns traded Zeitler and Jabrill Peppers to the New York Giants, along with their first and third-round (originally acquired from the New England Patriots) picks in the 2019 NFL Draft, in exchange for Odell Beckham Jr. and Olivier Vernon.
+On March 13, 2019, the Browns traded Zeitler and Jabrill Peppers to the New York Giants, along with their first and third-round (originally acquired from the New England Patriots) picks in the 2019 NFL draft, in exchange for Odell Beckham Jr. and Olivier Vernon.
+He appeared in and started 31 games during the 2019 and 2020 seasons.

 On March 10, 2021, the Giants released Zeitler.

 Baltimore Ravens

 Zeitler signed a three-year $22.5 million contract with the Baltimore Ravens on March 18, 2021.
-He had the most fan votes among American Football Conference guards but was not named to the 2023 Pro Bowl AFC roster.
+In the 2021 season, he started in all 17 games.

+In the 2022 season, Zeitler appeared in and started 15 games.

+In the 2023 season, Zeitler appeared in and started 15 games.
+He had a fumble recovery in Week 1 against the Texans.
+On January 30, 2024, Zeitler was named to the Pro Bowl for the first time in his career as an alternate, replacing Joe Thuney of the Kansas City Chiefs.

+Detroit Lions

+On March 19, 2024, Zeitler signed with the Detroit Lions.
+During the 2024 season, he appeared in and started 16 games at right guard, and made two fumble recoveries.

+Tennessee Titans

+On March 13, 2025, Zeitler signed with the Tennessee Titans on a one-year, $9 million contract.